 The conniving politics of Senator Wiener and his YIMBY chorus is an exploitation of the politics of doom and gloom for personal advancement, and shows a profound lack of understanding and creativity about planning, markets, finance, people, and how housing and communities are created and maintained, and even what government can and cannot do.
 When it comes to average families wanting to live in single-family homes, Scott Wiener promotes cynical public policies that are controlling and essentially heartless.

 Those of us who value a sense of community, and all that implies, are unquestionably the majority.
 It’s time to push back on insufferable legislation by narcissistic carpetbaggers like Wiener and his ilk.
-They poison our political dialogue and seek to dominate and press their personal agendas on everyone else, regardless of the consequences.
+They poison our political dialogue and seek to dominate the conversation and press their personal agendas on everyone else, regardless of the consequences.

 In Senator Wiener’s view, we are only offered a choice between equally unacceptable options, regarding growth and planning.